 "Southern Harmony," by William Duckworth, sung by the Gregg Smith Singers.
 Berkley Moore provides the following information: This is a 20-movement work for a cappella chorus by Duckworth, who sang shape-note music in North Carolina as a child and sang Sacred Harp music with Neely Bruce, who commissioned this work.
 All but two movements are based on shape-note tunes such as Consolation, Wondrous Love, Hebrew Children, Solemn Thought, Rock of Ages, Holy Manna, Bozra, Sardinia, Turtle Dove, etc. The Web page states: "A post-minimalist reworking of hymns from the famous 1854 edition of the eponymous hymn collection, one of the staple sources for shaped-note singing.
 It's a translation from a naive (if complex) church tradition into a form and texture conscious concert medium, an exploration of processes inherent in the original hymn but not developed there."
 (Of course, this work has no official relation with the Southern Harmony tunebook.)
 The CD is available on the Lovely Music label, LCD2033.

 (Of ancillary interest: "Angel's Visits and Other Vocal Gems of Victorian America," performed by the Harmoneion Singers, Neely Bruce, conductor with Kathleen Battle, soprano, Rose Taylor, mezzo-soprano, Raymond Murcell, baritone, Lawrence Skrobacs, piano and harmonium.
 This 1977 recording, now reissued on CD, features 13 mid- and late- 18th-century songs performed in Victorian parlor style.
 At least one song has an earlier shape-note version, "Oh, You Must Be a Lover of the Lord."
 There are excellent liner notes by Richard Jackson.
-This recording is listed here mainly because the director, Neely Bruce, is a prominent contemporary shape-note composer and Sacred Harp singer.
+This recording is listed here mainly because the director, Neely Bruce, is a prominent classical and shape-note composer and Sacred Harp singer.
 New World Records 80220-2.
-Available in mail order houses, and New World Records at 212-290-1685.)
+Available through online stores, as well as New World Records at 212-290-1685.)